lazorfuzz/liowebrtc/README.md

 `disconnect()` - calls `disconnect` on the signaling connection and deletes it

-`handlePeerStreamAdded(peer)` - used internally to attach media stream to the DOM and perform other setup

-`handlePeerStreamRemoved(peer)` - used internally to remove the video container from the DOM and emit `videoRemoved`

 `getId(peer)` - get the DOM id associated with a peer's media stream.
 In JSX, you will need to set the id of the peer's media element to this value.

 `getContainerId(peer)` - get the DOM id associated with a peer's media element.
 In JSX, you will need to set the id of the container element to this value.

 ## Signaling